GrammaticalFramework/comp-syntax-2020/lab2/README.md

 1. Complete MiniLang for your language of choice
 2. Complete MicroLang + application (Doctor) for your language of choice

+If you want to work on the Mini grammar you can ignore everything about the Micro grammar and just work on the corresponding Mini file instead

 ## Session 5